Rudston Monolith: Description

-There is one other smaller stone, of the same type, in the churchyard, which was once situated near the large stone.
-The Norman church was almost certainly intentionally built on a site already considered sacred, a practice common through the country – indeed the name of Rudston comes from the Old English "Rood-stane", meaning "cross-stone", implying that a stone already venerated was adapted for Christian purposes.
+There is one other smaller stone, of the same type, in the churchyard, which was once situated near the monlith.
+The Norman church of All Saints was almost certainly intentionally built on a site already considered sacred, a practice common through the country – indeed the name of Rudston comes from the Old English "Rood-stane", meaning "cross-stone", implying that a stone already venerated was adapted for Christian purposes.

 The many other prehistoric monuments in the area include four cursuses, three of which appear to converge on the site of the monolith.

 Antiquarian accounts

-Sir William Stukeley found "the dimensions of the monolith within ground as large as those without".
+Eighteenth-century antiquarian William Stukeley found "the dimensions of the monolith within ground as large as those without".
 Stukeley found many skulls during his dig and suggested they might have been sacrificial.

-Thomas Waller states that in 1861 during levelling of the churchyard the surface of the ground near the monolith was raised 5 ft.
+Thomas Waller states that in 1861, during levelling of the churchyard, the surface of the ground near the monolith was raised 5 ft.